 Mike is also an active member of the executive coaching cadres at Skyline Group International, Lee Hecht Harrison, and Sidekick.

 Mike earned his coaching certification from The Hudson Institute of Coaching, and he is a graduate of the University of Notre Dame with a BS in Electrical Engineering.

 Learn more about Mike and The Unlimit Group at CoachYourSelfup.com

 Frequently Asked Questions

 All course live events will be recorded.
 You may watch the video or listen to an audio recording of the calls online at your convenience.

 Will I have access to the course after it has ended?

-Yes, you will have two weeks following the course completion date to review all content, take notes, engage with your classmates in the forum, and download handouts and audio files that you may have missed.
+Yes, you will have eight weeks following the course completion date to review all content, take notes, engage with your classmates in the forum, and download handouts and audio files that you may have missed.

 What if I’m new to online learning?

 Our helpdesk team will be here to help walk you through the classroom and assist you with any technical questions you may have.
 You will be comfortable with the classroom in no time.